-Join Darrin Lile for an in-depth discussion in this video Creating a path for the frame, part of Blender: Model a Motorcycle.
+Join Darrin Lile for an in-depth discussion in this video Creating a path for the frame, part of Modeling a Motorcycle in Blender.

 - [Voiceover] With the reference images in,…we can begin laying out the foundation of the motorcycle,…and I think the most fundamental part of it is this frame,…the frame that kind of begins here and goes down…and around to the back tire,…and then from here up and under the seat,…and then there's one more piece that comes straight up…back to the front.…We can kind of see it here.…You can kind of see that it flares out a little bit…as it comes down to the bottom.…In addition, it curves back in underneath the seat here.…